pmariston/github-demo/README.md

 This is the Udemy course "Git complete"

 ## Purpose
-Going over the basics of git and github
+Going over the basics of git and github.
+Commands
+Branching/Merging
+Rebasing

 ## How to contribute
 Fork and pull for review